-Impairment allowances represent the management' best estimate of the losses arising from credit risk and particularly from financing facilities.
+Impairment allowances represent the directors' best estimate of the losses arising from credit risk and particularly from financing facilities.
 As described in the summary of significant accounting policies to the consolidated financial statements, the impairment losses have been determined in accordance with FAS 30.

-The outbreak, during the year due to COVID-19 increased the uncertainty around the assumptions regarding the economic outlook and increased the level of judgement required by the Group in calculating the ECL, and the associated audit risk.
+The outbreak, due to COVID-19 increased the uncertainty around the assumptions regarding the economic outlook and increased the level of judgement required by the Group in calculating the ECL, and the associated audit risk.

-We focused on this area because the management makes complex and subjective judgements over both amount and timing of recognition of impairment, such as:
+We focused on this area because the directors make complex and subjective judgements over both amount and timing of recognition of impairment, such as: